dandavison/delta/README.md

 #### Git config files

 Set delta to be git's pager in your `.gitconfig`.
-Delta has many options to alter colors and other details of the output.
+Delta has many options to alter colors and other details of the output; `delta --help` shows them all.
 An example is
 ```gitconfig
 [core]
     pager = delta